loading...

 Approximate Time: 1-2 hours

 The Best Friends Animal Sanctuary lets visitors take a guided tour of the rescue facility.
-You can learn about what the staff does, hear stories about the patients, and, most importantly: see lots of cute animals!
+You can learn about what the staff does, hear stories about the patients, and, most importantly, see lots of cute animals!
 And yes, many of these critters are up for adoption!

 Approximate Time: 1-2 hours

 Everyone loves a good western, right?
 Did you know that hundreds of western films were filmed in southern Utah, some right in the very heart of Kanab?
-Learn about the film industry's impact on Kanab's Kane County, visit the movie memorabilia museum, and even dine at their restaurant for a smokey roast beef dinner.
+Learn about the film industry's impact on Kanab's Kane County, visit the movie memorabilia museum, and even dine at their restaurant for a smoky roast beef dinner.

 4. Take a Break in Fredonia